-When a loved one dies at an accident scene, family members may wonder whether there was anything that the emergency medical technicians and paramedics could have done to prevent the death.
+When a loved one dies following a car crash or other type of accident, family members may wonder whether there was anything that the emergency medical technicians and paramedics could have done to prevent the death.
 Paramedic and emergency medical technician (EMT) negligence is rare in Texas, but it does happen.

 EMTs and paramedics are first responders whose jobs are to provide emergency treatment at accident scenes.
 EMTs are trained to check for life threatening conditions and perform lifesaving interventions until the patient can be brought to the hospital.
 In most cases, EMTs cannot administer medications.

 A paramedic is an EMT with advanced life support training.
 Unlike an EMT, a paramedic can give shots and start intravenous lifelines.
 They are trained to use about 30 different medications.

 An EMT/paramedic’s duty is to:

 - Check for life-threatening conditions and treat symptoms in accordance with their training

 - Provide safe and immediate transportation to the nearest a hospital or medical facility